 The Annual Investment Strategy also imposes value and investment period limits for each category of approved counterparty.
-In 2018-19 the maximum limits for placements with individual or group counterparties were £m and 3 years for the UK government and UK nationalised or part nationalised banking institutions, £m and 3 years for other UK counterparties and overseas counterparties with AAA sovereign ratings, £m for AAA CNAV Money Market Funds and £m and 3 years for UK local authorities and overseas counterparties with AA+ sovereign rating.
+In 2018-19 the maximum limits for placements with individual or group counterparties were £20m and 3 years for the UK government and UK nationalised or part nationalised banking institutions, £15m and 3 years for other UK counterparties and overseas counterparties with AAA sovereign ratings, £15m for AAA CNAV Money Market Funds and £10m and 3 years for UK local authorities and overseas counterparties.
 Within this ceiling, lower limits apply in many instances depending on credit ratings and other factors specific to each institution.